Highlights from the Ratings and Financial Report for Lowe's Companies Inc. (LOW)

 Sponsored

-The average price from analysts is $234.64, which is $48.75 above the current price.
 LOW currently public float of 638.45M and currently shorts hold a 1.94% ratio of that float.
-Today, the average trading volume of LOW was 3.86M shares.
+Today, the average trading volume of LOW was 3.80M shares.

 LOW’s Market Performance

-LOW stocks went down by -0.34% for the week, with a monthly jump of 5.97% and a quarterly performance of -7.48%, while its annual performance rate touched -1.58%.
-The volatility ratio for the week stands at 3.06% while the volatility levels for the past 30 days are set at 2.46% for Lowe’s Companies Inc. The simple moving average for the period of the last 20 days is 0.57% for LOW stocks with a simple moving average of -13.55% for the last 200 days.
+LOW stocks went up by 3.86% for the week, with a monthly jump of 8.38% and a quarterly performance of -0.44%, while its annual performance rate touched 3.84%.
+The volatility ratio for the week stands at 2.62% while the volatility levels for the past 30 days are set at 2.52% for Lowe’s Companies Inc. The simple moving average for the period of the last 20 days is 2.28% for LOW stocks with a simple moving average of -9.96% for the last 200 days.

 Analysts’ Opinion of LOW